survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ]);
 ```

 If you used `chunkhash` for the extracted CSS as well, this would lead to problems as the code points to the CSS through JavaScript bringing it to the same entry.
 That means if the application code or CSS changed, it would invalidate both.

+{pagebreak}

 Therefore, instead of `chunkhash`, you can use `contenthash` that is generated based on the extracted content:

 **webpack.parts.js**